BezTTTT/aidoc/readme.txt

-(you may also check the requirements.txt) pip install Flask pip install mysql-connector-python pip install tensorflow (or pip install tensorflow[and-cuda] if you want to use a GPU) pip install pillow pip install opencv-python pip install python-dateutil
+(you may also check the requirements.txt) pip install Flask pip install mysql-connector-python pip install pillow pip install opencv-python pip install python-dateutil